Call for Workshop Proposals

-Papers accepted for Workshops will be published in the ICCS 2016 Proceedings.
-After the Conference some papers presented at the Workshops will be considered for publication in appropriate journals as Special Issues with the Workshop organiser as the Guest Editor of the journal.
+Papers accepted to the Workshops will be published in the ICCS 2017 Proceedings.
+After the conference, some papers presented at the Workshops will be considered for publication in appropriate journals as Special Issues, with the Workshop organizer as the Guest Editor of the journal.

 Typical topics for workshops would be:

 - Social Computing